OleMchls/olemchls.github.com/_posts/2015-10-22-let-sencryt-on-rails.md

 sudo heroku certs:update /etc/letsencrypt/live/slidr.io/fullchain.pem /etc/letsencrypt/live/slidr.io/privkey.pem
 ```

-*headsup: it is important that you choose the `fullchain.pem` because otherweise some browsers might mark your site as untrusted.*
+*headsup: it is important that you choose the `fullchain.pem` because otherwise some browsers might mark your site as untrusted.*

 That's it already.
 I hope this little guide helps you too, or gave you some insights how the Let's Encrypt process looks like.